Sdaas/karate-kafka/README.md

 }
 ```

+The `karate.kafka.MyGenericSerializer` tries
+to automatically guess the key/value type and attempts to serialize it as `Integer`, `Long`, `String`, or `JSON`
+based on the input.
 These default properties should work most of the time for testing, but you can always
 override them ...

 ```cucumber